UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

 <img src="/module5/hsl-cylinder.png" width="90%"></img>
 </center>

-Notes: There are several different ways to represent colors.
-You might arleady have heard of RGB (red, green, blue) or CMYK (cyan, magenta, yellow, black) where different amount of a set of base colors are combined to create all possible colors.
+Notes: There are several different ways to represent colours.
+You might arleady have heard of RGB (red, green, blue) or CMYK (cyan, magenta, yellow, black) where different amount of a set of base colours are combined to create all possible colours.

-When discussing colors in the context of data visualization, We will be describing them with the parameters “hue”, “saturation” and “lightness”.
+When discussing colours in the context of data visualization, We will be describing them with the parameters “hue”, “saturation” and “lightness”.

 The left schematic in this slide is a 2D circular representation